kanaka/kanaka.github.io/content/blog/litellm-agent-in-six-steps/litellm-agent-in-six-steps.md

 <em>$ uv pip install litellm/</em>
 ```

+Note: in the examples that follow, user input that is typed into the agent is shown with a <span style="color: plum">plum</span> color.

 We are now ready to start the fun!

 # Step 1: Single API call